notaryproject/specifications/keymanagementscenarios.md

     - Publisher creates new delegate keys from existing root following any scenario listed earlier in Signing use cases.

 In addition we also need to consider the following for cryptographic security:
-- Supported key types
+- Supported key types [TODO: Pull from NIST recommendations]
-- Supported signing algorithms
+- Supported signing algorithms [TODO: Pull from NIST recommendations]

-Identify use cases to clarify:
+Additional questions to clarify as part of implementation (need more research but doesn't impact workflow):
 1. Where can keys be stored?
 What interfaces need to be supported?
 2. Any limitations ok key types/sizes supported?
 3. How will public keys (root of trust) be distributed?